Ukraine's Poroshenko plans new team to take on Putin, build ties with West

 An indication of whether Putin is ready to give the 48-year-old businessman-politician some early breaks or test him in his first days in office may come in trilateral talks in Brussels on Monday aimed at solving a dispute over the price of Russian gas.

-Russia has threatened to cut off supplies to its neighbor, a major gas transit route to the European Union, if it fails to pay its debts to Gazprom (GAZP.MM) by Tuesday.
-[ID:nL5N0OP077]
+Russia has threatened to cut off supplies to its neighbour, a major gas transit route to the European Union, if it fails to pay its debts to Gazprom by Tuesday.

-In early steps to install key allies, Poroshenko is expected in the coming days to name new foreign and defense ministers.
+In early steps to install key allies, Poroshenko is expected in the coming days to name new foreign and defence ministers.

 The rebellions, in which pro-Russian separatists have declared “people’s republics”, have claimed scores of lives in clashes between government forces and armed militias.
 Militia leaders declared on Saturday they would not give up their fight.